How to Connect SeaStar Hydraulic Steering Lines

 When hydraulic fluid is pushed into one of the reservoirs, it forces the reservoir to expand in order to accommodate the extra hydraulic fluid.
 This need for expansion forces the cylinder's body to slide along the central shaft toward the side into which the additional hydraulic fluid is being introduced.
 Because the cylinder is attached to the front of the outboard, it pulls the outboard in the same direction, while the outboard's rear end pivots in the opposite direction.

-So if the port side hydraulic line from the helm were to be connected to the port side of the cylinder, when the helm was turned to port, the hydraulic fluid would push into the port side of the cylinder, making the cylinder and the front of the outboard angle to port, while pivoting the rear of the outboard and the prop to starboard.
+If the port side hydraulic line from the helm were to be connected to the port side of the cylinder, when the helm was turned to port, the hydraulic fluid would push into the port side of the cylinder, making the cylinder and the front of the outboard angle to port, while pivoting the rear of the outboard and the prop to starboard.
 This results in the boat turning to starboard.
 Hence the necessity to switch across the port and starboard hydraulic lines between the helm pump and the steering cylinder.

 To make life easier, the SeaStar hydraulic steering system's helm has the hydraulic connectors clearly marked "P" and "S", and the hydraulic pipes have color coordinated end caps: red for port and green for starboard.
 However, the cylinder end connectors are not marked, so it's up to you to remember to switch the port line over to the starboard side and vice-versa when installing a front mounted SeaStar hydraulic steering cylinder.